 In the pre-antibiotic era, infections of the middle third of the face were responsible for the majority of cases.
-Currently, the most common cause is as a complication of acute sinusitis.
+Currently, acute sinusitis is the most common predisposing condition.

-Diagnosis is usually made through clinical evaluation together with imaging (CT or MRI).
+Diagnosis is usually made through clinical evaluation together with imaging (computed tomography or magnetic resonance imaging).

 In the acute presentation, one eye is typically affected first, followed by the second eye within 48 hours of symptom onset.

 Must be differentiated from meningitis.
 Common early clinical features of both conditions include fever, headache, vomiting, and nuchal rigidity.

 Antibiotics should be started immediately because they have the greatest effect on prognosis.

 Cavernous sinus thrombosis (CST) is the formation of thrombus (clot) within the cavernous sinus, which can either be septic or aseptic.
 Septic CST is a rapidly evolving thrombophlebitic process with an infectious origin (typically from the middle third of the face, sinuses, ears, teeth, or mouth), affecting the cavernous sinus and its structures.
 Aseptic CST is usually a thrombotic process that is a result of trauma, iatrogenic injuries, or prothrombotic conditions.

 Associate Professor of Surgery